 This way of building, whereby wood is used to create curved and rounded structures seems ripe for garden inspiration.
 Don’t you think?
 I am imagining flowy pergolas and arbors.
 And now that I have seen it at Anthropologie and in what will surely be one of the biggest movies of they year, I think it might be a trend.

-I think it is worth mentioning too that I just learned (from Susan Cohan) about Patrick Dougherty – an amazing aritst who I am now inspired to write a future post about….but I think he might really be the original inspiration.
+I think it is worth mentioning too that I just learned about Patrick Dougherty – an amazing artist who I am now inspired to write a future post about….but I think he might really be the original inspiration.
 What do you think?